 - have an irregular shape

 - are not possible to scrape off

-Anyone with this type of patch should see a doctor if it does not go away within 2 weeks.
+Anyone with this type of patch should see a doctor if it does not go away with time.

-They should also monitor the patches for changes and quit smoking or chewing tobacco, if relevant.
+They should also monitor the patches for changes and quit smoking or chewing tobacco.

 Malignant tumors are cancerous.
 They develop when cells grow uncontrollably.
 If the cells continue to grow and spread, the disease can become life threatening.

 Malignant tumors can grow quickly and spread to other parts of the body in a process called metastasis.
 However, not all malignant tumors grow quickly; some can grow much slower over time.

 The cancer cells that move to other parts of the body are the same as the original ones, but they can invade other organs.
 For example, if lung cancer spreads to the liver, the cancer cells in the liver are still lung cancer cells.